Many or all companies we feature compensate us. Compensation and editorial

 Home Equity HELOCs

-Can a HELOC Be Used as an Emergency Fund?
+Should You Use a HELOC as an Emergency Fund?

 Can you use a HELOC as an emergency fund?

-A HELOC offers access to a credit line up to a certain limit based on a percentage of your home equity and ability to repay the outstanding balance (according to your income, other debts, and credit score).
+A HELOC provides access to a credit line based on a percentage of your home equity and your ability to repay (factoring in income, debt, and credit score).
+Unlike a home equity loan, which gives a lump sum, a HELOC lets you draw on the line as needed—making it more flexible for emergencies.

-You can access the HELOC funds in one of two ways:
+You can access HELOC funds in two ways:

-The typical draw period lasts 10 years, followed by a repayment period that lasts several years.
+The typical draw period lasts five to 10 years, followed by a repayment period that lasts several years.

 Pros and cons of using a HELOC as an emergency fund

-A HELOC can be a convenient way to prepare for a financial emergency, but please ensure you’ve also considered the drawbacks.
+A HELOC can be a convenient way to prepare for a financial emergency, but you must consider the drawbacks.

 Pros